isterkh/query-builder/README.md

 # PHP Query Builder
 Dependency-free library for writing SQL queries.
-Supports raw queries, CTEs, joins, unions, nested conditions (where, having, join)
+Supports raw sql expressions, CTEs, joins, unions, nested conditions (where, having, join)

 Work in progress...

 ## Usage
-Create an instance using factory or manually:
+Create an instance using the factory or [manually](#low-level-setup):

 ```php
 use Isterkh\QueryBuilder\QueryBuilderFactory;